 The best beaches in Greece

-Other opportunities to view sea life in the area involve snorkeling in certain designated areas along the coastline of the Ionian Sea.
+Other opportunities to view sea life in the area involve snorkeling in designated areas along the coastline of the Ionian Sea.
 Here, you’ll find reefs and seagrass.
 In clear areas, the visibility can span over 18 metres.

 Marvel at the historic ruins in Pyrgos, Greece

 Once you’ve plunged into the depths of Greece’s great blue beyond, return to land and travel north to Pyrgos.

 Just a 40-minute car ride from Giannitsochori, you can find the ruins and back streets of Pyrgos.
 This location is another less-traversed part of Greece, with small cafes tucked away in its alleyways just waiting to be visited.